What is Health Progress?

 , in publication for more than 100 years (formerly as Hospital Progress

 ), is the official journal of the Catholic Health Association.
 The journal explores complex health care issues from a Catholic perspective.
-Published bimonthly, Health Progress
+Published quarterly, Health Progress

 looks at emerging challenges and offers both practical approaches and theological foundations for action.
 The journal has a wide reach and has won numerous awards.